 A trauma-informed child- and family-service system is one in which all parties involved recognize and respond to the impact of traumatic stress on those who have contact with the system including children, caregivers, and service providers.
 Programs and agencies within such a system infuse and sustain trauma awareness, knowledge, and skills into their organizational cultures, practices, and policies.
-They act in collaboration with all those who are involved with the child, using the best available science, to facilitate and support the recovery and resiliency of the child and family, and support their ability to thrive.
+They act in collaboration with all those who are involved with the child, using the best available science, to maximize physical and psychological safety, facilitate the recovery of the child and family, and support their ability to thrive.

-A service system with a trauma-informed perspective is one in which programs, agencies, and service providers: (1) routinely screen for trauma exposure and related symptoms; (2) use culturally appropriate evidence-based assessment and treatment for traumatic stress and associated mental health symptoms; (3) make resources available to children, families, and providers on trauma exposure, its impact, and treatment; (4) engage in efforts to strengthen the resilience and protective factors of children and families impacted by and vulnerable to trauma; (5) address parent and caregiver trauma and its impact on the family system; (6) emphasize continuity of care and collaboration across child-service systems; and (7) maintain an environment of care for staff that addresses, minimizes, and treats secondary traumatic stress, and that increases staff resilience.
+A service system with a trauma-informed perspective is one in which agencies, programs and service providers: (1) routinely screens for trauma exposure and related symptoms; (2) uses evidence-based, culturally responsive assessment and treatment for traumatic stress and associated mental health symptoms; (3) makes resources available to children, families, and providers on trauma exposure, its impact, and treatment; (4) engages in efforts to strengthen the resilience and protective factors of children and families impacted by and vulnerable to trauma; (5) addresses parent and caregiver trauma and its impact on the family system; (6) emphasizes continuity of care and collaboration across child-service systems; and (7) maintains an environment of care for sta¬ff that addresses, minimizes, and treats secondary traumatic stress, and that increases sta¬ff wellness.

 Mini-Grants for Under-funded Areas